jabirali/dotfiles/README.md

 me.
 Instead, I just clone this repo to `~/.config`, and have install scripts in `bin` that link the remaining few files in place.

+Note that many dependencies and plugins (`emacs`, `tmux`, `nvim`, etc.) are handled via Git submodules.
+This means that after cloning this repo, you should run `git submodule init` to fetch the dependencies.

 ## Homebrew
 After cloning to `~/.config`, install [Homebrew][2] for Linux or macOS: